 Satyajit Ray’s The Apu Trilogy is considered one of the greatest trilogies to ever have been produced in cinema, but is rarely looked at as a coming of age tale.
 While it is Aparajito, where Apu grows up with education and teenage angst, that is considered the true coming of age fare, all three movies focusing on Apu and his acquaintance with life’s responsibilities are worth noting.
 It’s a story we know too well – how a young boy in India’s hinterlands is often forced to grow up before time itself.
 Watching The Apu Trilogy not as a classic piece of cinema, but as a story of many children like Apu, would make you extremely grateful for a far simpler life.

 With the dawn of the new decade in 2010, the pressure to fit in, to be liked and be popular is greater than ever.
-It isn’t the era of Mean Girls any more, because with social media and online presence, it has become so much more important to be cool and successful at the same time.
-Starting college in a new city in such a time can be extremely daunting, as any Indian student who has gone abroad will tell you.
+It isn’t the era of Mean Girls anymore, because with social media and online presence, it has become so much more important to be cool and successful at the same time.
+Starting college in a new city in such a time can be extremely daunting, as an Indian student who has gone abroad will tell you.

 Mistress America, where a young misfit, Lola Kirke discovers New York through the eyes of Greta Gerwig, and in the process becomes comfortable with her unpopularity and her talent is the coming-of-age story we all need.